 Apart from clinics, there is an array of community psychiatry facilities at DTRC: the Adult Psychiatric Day Hospital (composed of Adult Day Centre and the Phoenix Clubhouse) as well as the Psychogeriatric Day Centre offer community rehabilitation for recovery.

-The Child and Adolescent Psychiatry Day Centre have two physical locations, so as to cope with the rapid expansion in Child and Adolescent Psychiatry service.
-One of them located at J5 of QMH providing individual assessment and training groups to patients with different diagnosis and age groups.
-The extension in Tsan Yuk Hospital (TYH) provides Nurse Assessment for case triage and management of complex / neurodevelopmental cases.
-Group training, community education and training programs are regularly held for the Child and Adolescent patients and their carers.
+The Child and Adolescent Psychiatric Day Centre is located at J5 of QMH, which provides individual assessment and training groups to patients of different ages with various diagnoses.
+Since 2018, to cope with the rapid expansion of service in Child and Adolescent Psychiatry, the day service has been extended to Tsan Yuk Hospital (TYH), which provides Nurse Assessment for triage and management of complex / neurodevelopmental cases, and multidisciplinary group training.
+Group training, community education and training programmes are regularly held for the Child and Adolescent patients and their carers.

-The Department also provides outreaching services the mental patients in the community, including old age homes, hostels for mental handicapped, Education Bureau and NGOs.
-The Department has a long tradition of providing care by a multidisciplinary approach and team members include psychiatrists, psychiatric nurses, medical social workers, clinical psychologists, occupational therapists, physiotherapists, speech therapists, Hong Kong Red Cross Hospital School teachers and dietitians.
+To facilitate the care of patients with psychiatric problems in the community, the Department provides outreaching services to old age homes, hostels for mental handicapped, Education Bureau and non-governmental organisations (NGOs).
+The Department has a long tradition of providing care by a multidisciplinary approach; team members include psychiatrists, psychiatric nurses, medical social workers, clinical psychologists, occupational therapists, physiotherapists, speech therapists, Hong Kong Red Cross Hospital School teachers and dietitians.

-The Department has close collaboration with the Department of Psychiatry, The University of Hong Kong in providing undergraduate and postgraduate teaching and clinical research.
+The Department also has close collaboration with the Department of Psychiatry, the University of Hong Kong in providing undergraduate and postgraduate teaching and clinical research.